 Note: Chapter 538, Part III, F.S., specifies what information must be collected and retained by mail-in secondhand precious metals dealers on each transaction.

 Department of Highway Safety & Motor Vehicles (DHSMV) oversees record keeping, proof of ownership, reporting, and enforcement of state laws related to the dismantling or destruction of motor vehicles, recreational vehicles, and mobile homes by salvage motor vehicle dealers and secondary metals recyclers (Chapter 319, F.S.).
 A business that dismantles and converts a salvaged or wrecked motor vehicle, or a portion of the vehicle, into scrap metal must also register with the Department of Revenue as a secondary metals recycler.
 Also see DHSMV Derelict Vehicle Certificate Memo (9/08) or call 850-617-3001.

 Florida Department of Law Enforcement (FDLE) approves transaction forms that secondhand dealers and secondary metals recyclers must complete and keep for specified time periods (Chapter 538, F.S.).
 Business owners should contact their local police or sheriff’s department to get the correct transaction forms for their area.

 Law Enforcement Resources: Organizations that help local law enforcement know about the best methods to recover stolen property and track stolen goods statewide include:

 Pawnbrokers: The Florida Department of Agriculture and Consumer Services regulates pawnbrokers according to Chapter 539, F.S.
-You can find information at: http://www.800helpfla.com/pawnbus.html or call 800-HELP-FLA (435-7352).
+You can find information on the Department of Agriculture and Consumer Service's website or call 800-HELP-FLA (435-7352).